 The Song Contest is supported by cooperation partners.
-In the fourth round, these are the following: Cornelsen Verlag, Grundschulverband e.V., Kindernothilfe e.V., Lugert Verlag, Plan International Deutschland e.V., SPIESSER - Das Jugendmagazin, the Verband deutscher Musikschulen e.V. and Zeit für die Schule.
+In the fifth round, these are the following: Bertelsmann Stiftung, Cornelsen Verlag, Grundschulverband e.V., Kindernothilfe e.V., Lugert Verlag, SPIESSER - Das Jugendmagazin, TUI Care Foundation, Verband deutscher Musikschulen e.V. and ZEIT für die Schule.

 Cornelsen is one of the leading providers of educational media in the German-speaking world and stands for teaching and learning success – with both printed and digital media.
 For over 70 years, Cornelsen Verlag has been a reliable partner in the world of learning.
 Franz Cornelsen founded the publishing house in Berlin with the aim of contributing to international understanding.
 Today, Cornelsen develops teaching concepts and educational media for a wide variety of target groups and application scenarios.
 The didactic teaching and learning programmes ensure that good teaching succeeds and students attain their goals successfully.
 The staff work together with authors and publishers to find the best solutions for successful learning.
 A close network of advisers and contacts to science and practice are the prerequisite for ensuring that Cornelsen educational media always meet current requirements.

 To the website: Cornelsen Verlag